 Keep an open mind

 Most employers won’t ask illegal questions.
-But if they do, it’s possible that they are not being deliberately discriminatory.
-For one, it may be an attempt to make small talk and create rapport with you.
-For example, if an interviewer asks “How was your weekend?
-Did you spend it with your kids?” to start the interview, the intention might be to start on a lighter note and not really to discover if you have children.
+So when it happens, it is possible that it may not be deliberate.
+For example, if the interviewer asks “How was your weekend?
+Did you spend it with your kids?”
+The intention might be to start on a lighter note and create rapport with you.
+Don’t assume immediately that it’s a way to know if you have children.
 It is also possible that the interviewer is inexperienced.
-Asking this could be an honest mistake.
-It will be in your best interest not to jump to conclusions.
-Just stay calm.
+It could be an honest mistake.

-Stay professional and always be pleasant and polite.
-Bring the conversation back to the main purpose of the meeting, which is assessing your ability to do the job.
-For example, if the interviewer asks you “When did you graduate?” to gauge your age, you can say, “Oh, it seems so long ago!
+Stay professional.
+Bring the conversation back to the purpose of the meeting, which is to assess your ability to do the job.
+Here’s an example: If the interviewer asks you “When did you graduate?” in an effort to know your age, you can say, “Oh, it seems so long ago!
 But if you are concerned about my age in relation to fitting in with the team, I can tell you that I have worked with very diverse teams in the past without any issues.
-I am adaptable and comfortable working with all ages, races, sexes or religions.
-As my resume will show, I have led diverse teams with great success.”
+I am adaptable and comfortable working with all ages.
+I respect the expertise and knowledge of my co-workers and superiors regardless of age.”

 Ask a clarifying question

-This is a subtle way of knowing the interviewer’s intention in asking the question.
+This is a subtle way of knowing the interviewer’s intention.
 You are also sending the signal that you are aware of your rights.
 You can say something like “I’d be happy to answer that question, but I’d like to understand a bit more about how it’s relevant to the job.
 Could you please elaborate on that?”
 (J.T.
-O’Donnell, Work It Daily)
+O’Donnell, Work It Daily).
+Keep your tone light when asking the question.
+The way the employer reacts and answers will reveal a lot about the company’s culture.

 Answer but make them aware of the mistake

-You have the option of answering the question but you should let them know that they are crossing the line.
+You can answer the question but you should let them know that they are crossing the line.
 For example, if the interviewer asks: “Are you married?”
 You can say: “I am married but my status will in no way prevent me from fulfilling my responsibilities and doing my job to the best of my abilities.”
-This leaves the subtle hint to the interviewer to concentrate on your work experience and capabilities and not your status.
+It’s a subtle hint to the interviewer to concentrate on your capabilities and not your status.

-It is important when you’re looking for a job that you know your rights.
-Remember that in a job interview, you are also assessing if the company is the right fit for you.
-If they continue to ask illegal questions after you have subtly signaled that this is inappropriate, you should decide if this kind of behavior is ok with you or not.
-It might just mean that the company is not a good fit and that you will be better off working somewhere else.
+If the employer continues to ask illegal questions despite your subtle signals, you should decide whether this kind of behavior is ok with you or not.
+Remember that you are also assessing the employer.
+It could mean that the company is not a good fit for you and you might be better off working somewhere else.

 Sources: 6 job interview questions potential employers are not allowed to ask – and how to handle them, Dani-Elle Dube, Global News; What to do when you’re asked an illegal interview question, J.T.
 O’Donnell, Work it Daily; and Human rights considerations in hiring, The Manitoba Human Rights Commission.
 Accessed July 18, 2019.